microsoft/microsoft-ui-xaml-specs/active/XamlServiceProvider/XamlServiceProviderApi.md

 The service provider can be used, for example, to discover the property being assigned to.

-This spec is adding a new version of ProvideValue that passes a service provider.
+This spec is adding a new version of ProvideValue that passes a similar service provider.

 > To do: Add an Issue to cs/winrt to project IServiceProvider to .Net5 as [System.IServiceProvider](http://msdn.microsoft.com/library/System.IServiceProvider)?

-# Description
+## How markup extensions work in Xaml markup

 A developer defines a custom markup extension by subclassing the MarkupExtension class and overriding the ProvideValue method.
 This can then be used in Xaml markup: the markup extension can be created using the "{ }" markup expression syntax, and the return value from ProvideValue will be set as the property value.